String Theory from Maximal Supersymmetry: Introduction

 While SUSY is easy to impose at the level of the superamplitudes, the way the NMHV SUSY Ward identities relate individual component amplitudes is rather intricate.
 Imposing the Ward identity relating $\mathbb{Z}_1$ to its cyclic permutations is certainly necessary for $\mathcal{N}=4$ SUSY, but it is not obvious why it should be sufficient.
-However, for the 4-point Wilson coefficients $a_{k,q}$, the nonlinear relations we derive {\em are} a maximal set of algebraic constraints that can be derived from the basic assumptions of tree-level factorization and maximal SUSY.
+However, for the 4-point Wilson coefficients $a_{k,q}$, the nonlinear relations we derive {\em are} a maximal set of algebraic constraints that can be derived from the basic assumptions of maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond}.
 The reason for this is found by comparing to the open string, which in the low-energy expansion has tree-level amplitudes in the class of EFTs we are considering.
 Specifically, the $\alpha'$-expansion of the 4-gluon Veneziano amplitude~\cite{Veneziano:1968yb} \be A_4^{\text{str}}[--++] = -g^{2}\alpha'^{2} \<12\>^2 [34]^2 \frac{ \Gamma(-\alpha' s) \Gamma(-\alpha'u)} {\Gamma\big(1-\alpha'(s+u)\big)} \ee is of the form \reef{A4intro}-\reef{4pamp} with Wilson coefficients \be \ee For simplicity, we have set $\alpha'=1$ above.
 The coefficients are written in terms of the Riemann zeta function $\zeta_b = \sum_{n=1}^\infty {1/n^b}$.
 Using that $\zeta_2 = \pi^2/6$ and $\zeta_4 = \pi^4/90$, one verifies straightforwardly that the coefficients in \reef{eq:4pt_Wilson_coeffs_Veneziano} satisfy the EFT nonlinear relationships in \reef{nonlinIntro}.
 The Wilson coefficients $a_{2m-1,0}$ that were left unfixed in the EFT analysis correspond exactly to the first appearances of $\zeta_\text{odd}$ (i.e.~$\zeta_{3}$, $\zeta_{5}$, \dots), since $a_{2m-1,0} = g^2 \zeta_{2m+1}$ for $m=1,2,\dots$.
 Because the $\zeta_\text{odd}$ (at least conjecturally) have no algebraic relationships with any of the other $\zeta_k$-values, it should not be possible to fix $a_{2m-1,0}$ in the EFT analysis.
 Therefore, there cannot be additional constraints on the $a_{k,q}$'s from additional SUSY Ward identities or from extending the analysis to higher points.
-In fact, it is quite remarkable that a purely bottom-up EFT analysis up to 6-points with maximal SUSY and tree-level factorization fixes every possible relation among the $a_{k,q}$'s.
+In fact, it is quite remarkable that a purely bottom-up EFT analysis up to 6-points with maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond} fixes every possible relation among the $a_{k,q}$'s.